PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer-0-1(2).md

         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
         return (before or 1), 0

+    # Fix for counting newlines after decorator comment
+    if before > 0 and current_line.leaves:
+        next_leaf = current_line.leaves[1] if len(current_line.leaves) > 1 else None
+        if next_leaf and next_leaf.comments:
+            after = next_leaf.comments[0].count("\n")
+            before = min(before, max_allowed) - after

     return before, 0
 ```

+This fix takes into account the presence of comments after the decorator comment (`AT` token) and adjusts the number of newlines accordingly.
+The rest of the function remains unchanged.

-With this fix, the program should pass the failed test without affecting other successful tests.
+After applying this fix, the program should pass the failed test without affecting other successful tests.